Manvel/blog/pages/projects/_cmints-release.md

-In mid 2016 I was searching for a SSGs that would work perfectly both for my single and multi-language websites, but I was surprised not being able to find one that wouldn't require me adding bunch of 3-rd party plugins or have a sensible i18n implementation.
+In mid 2016 I was searching for a SSGs that would work perfectly both for my single and multi-language websites, but I was surprised not being able to find one that wouldn't require me adding bunch of 3-rd party plugins, do a lof of customization work and have a scalable i18n implementation.

-After more than 1 year of development I'm proudly announcing release of CMintS - the SSG I was missing, for such a long time.
+Today I'm happy to announce release of the CMintS!

 ## What is CMintS?